alyssamichelle/progress/The Future of JS 2018.md

 Angular is a full framework that offers everything you need, all bundled together nicely.
 As Mike Brocchi, a member of the CLI team, said

 > "Angular owns the whole ecosystem, not just a library like react.
 Angular's affinity towards typescript it allows the applications to be statically analysable which is what will allow for cool things like Stephen mentioned" — Mike Brocchi

+React, while being more flexible than Angular, is more lightweight and has less to offer.
+This means you’ll end up needing to include other libraries and dependencies that can be a nightmare to maintain and upgrade throughout the lifecycle of your app.
+Especially, if some libraries you were depending on are dropped and become deprecated.
+It is the safer bet to start off with the full ecosystem of Angular, it is the faster bet to get going with something like React or Vue.
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJHNFcycFpRdWdrMVlnMmZ1Ijp7In
 RleHQiOiJbTWljcm9zb2Z0XShodHRwczovL2dpdGh1Yi5jb20v